RESTful-Drupal/restful/docs/api_url.md

 ```

 You can do more advanced filtering by providing values and operators.
 The
-following example will get all the articles with an integer value less than 5
+following example will get all the articles with an `integer_multiple` value less than 5
 and another equal to 10.

 ```